…the project of web application security will never be truly finished!

 Ideally, your solution evaluation process also contains a phase in which you evaluate which tasks may be eliminated through the tool (or which new tasks are created).
 This should factor in your ROI calculation and the business case for a new tool as time savings.
-What is more, you can use this list of tasks again during the implementation phase to make sure you actually realize the time savings after the implementation.
+Moreover, you can use this list of tasks again during the implementation phase to ensure you realize the time savings after the implementation.
 If you need more input on the business case, read our blog about the ROI of web application security.

-Additionally, you should check out this article for additional tips on how to choose the right software for you!
+Additionally, you should check out this article for tips on choosing the right software.

 Get into the vulnerability assessment tool

 Now, you will see whether you’ve done your audit and tool research properly.
 For some tools, the implementation will be easier than for others.
-Maybe there is additional support from your provider, or it just integrates perfectly into the tools you already use (e.g. creates tasks in JIRA, gives you Slack notifications, or sends out e-mail reports).
+Maybe there is additional support from your provider, or it just integrates perfectly into the tools you already use (e.g., creating tasks in JIRA, giving you Slack notifications, or sending out e-mail reports).

-The implementation should be adjusted to how often and at what times you are deploying.
+The implementation should be adjusted to how often and when you are deploying.
 Thus, it doesn’t harness getting to know the tool, you can find parts to automate processes and have your security status checked after every deployment to your test system.

 Carry out the work

-As described in the solution research phase, you have your list of eliminated tasks at hand by now.
+As described in the solution research phase, you now have your list of eliminated tasks.
 Your next step is to create an action plan on what needs to be done to realize the defined positive ROI as soon as possible.

 Here are some questions to start the action plan: